ArthurSonzogni/FTXUI/tutorial.md

 ~~~

 #### border
-Add a border arround an element
+Add a border around an element
 ~~~cpp
 border(text(L"The element"))
 ~~~